 The comprehensive examination is intended to lead towards the student's thesis proposal.
-Thus the student will write and defend an analytical essay covering the bibliographical and historical sources upon which the thesis will draw and demonstrate an awareness of the presuppositions, historical background, and critical issues involved in the proposed topic.
-For DMin candidates, the examination is normally expected to demonstrate the cross-disciplinary links between theology and the cognate discipline.
-The examination should be written without detailed consultation from the Comprehensive Examining Committee.
-The paper will be defended in an oral defence before this committee.
-There is no grade for the examination, but is either approved or not approved, and includes a brief assessment of the oral defence.
+Thus the student will write and defend an analytical essay covering the bibliographical and historical sources upon which the thesis will draw and demonstrate an awareness of the presuppositions, historical background, and critical issues involved in the proposed topic; the student is expected to demonstrate the cross-disciplinary links between theology and the cognate discipline(s).

+The DMin comprehensive paper must be written without detailed consultation from the Comprehensive Examining Committee.
+The paper is defended in an oral defence before this committee.
+There is no grade for the examination, but is either approved or not approved, and includes a brief assessment of the examination.